simon-katz/nomis-electric-clojure-mode/README.md

 # Troubleshooting

+## The Coloring of Non-Server/Non-Client Areas of Code Goes Awry

+This can happen if you change Emacs's default background color.

+There are two approaches to fixing it:

+- If and when it happens, you can simply turn the mode off and on or run one of the commands that changes the appearance of the coloring.

+- You can run the code `(nomis/ec-update-normal-neutral-face)`.
+If you are changing Emacs's default background color programmatically, perhaps you can add this code somewhere so that the color doesn't go awry in the first place.

 ## The Coloring Changes When I Add or Remove Whitespace

 I've sometimes seen Emacs overlays get muddled and the coloring flip between being correct and incorrect when I simply change whitespace.
 I've found that restarting Emacs makes the problem go away.
 (TODO: That's a bit drastic.
 Next time it happens: Does it happen in just one buffer?
 What happens if you kill the buffer and re-open the file?)